jeffgillan/Drone-mapping-class/docs/flight_mission_planning.md

 the number of photosites can vary between sensors.
 <br/>
 <br/>
 The graphic below shows the sensor array of the Phantom 4 camera.
-Multiplyng the number of photosides (pixels) wide by the number of photosites heigh will tell you the total number of photosites for the array.
+Multiplying the number of photosides (pixels) wide by the number of photosites heigh will tell you the total number of photosites for the array.
 In our example, the camera has 19.9 million pixels, which are also called megapixels.

 <figure markdown>